000nico/process-instrumentation-callback-information-injection/README.md

 # PICII 🕳️
-### Process Instrumentation Callback Injection Interface
+### Process Instrumentation Callback Instrumentation Injection

 PICII is a shellcode injection technique that leverages `NtSetInformationProcess` with `_PROCESS_INSTRUMENTATION_CALLBACK_INFORMATION` to execute arbitrary shellcode in a remote process — without `CreateThread` or any standard execution primitive.